Eforen/Snake/kanban.md

 # Todo
 * Go from Title Screen to gameplay when any arrow is pressed and point the snake in that direction
-* Create Snake that starts at 3 length (Snake head is bright green body dark green)
-* Move snake with Arrows
-* Kill Snake on walls
 * Kill Snake on Self
 * Create Apple Objects that will "feed" the snake
 * When Head hits apple inc the snake length